top of page

 It will take and another season for the foundation plants to grow in and the hydrangea and Viburnum to put on some height.

 If money were no object larger plants could have been purchased.
-Having said that, sometimes the smaller plants work better as they are easier to plant, establish roots quickly, and easily adapt to transplant.
+Having said that, sometimes smaller plants are a better optoion as they are easier to plant, establish roots quickly, and easily adapt to transplant.

 In the meantime, the couple can still enjoy the scent of honeysuckle at their door and the nepeta, hardy geranium, and salvia flowers as they pass by.
 They will only need to deadhead a few times over the summer to promote more blooms.